maztheman/audio_normalizer/README.md

 # audio_normalizer
 drop in solution for sonarr / radarr to normalize tv and movie audio.
+Use best audio and video codec that is compatible with chromecast ultra.

 # Requirements